collingeorge/WP-2026/README.md

 ## Disclaimer

 All papers in this series are independent academic and policy research produced solely by the author in a personal capacity.
-Nothing in this repository reflects the views or positions of the University of Washington, UW Medical Center, Georgetown University, the Georgetown Security Studies Program, or any other institution.
+Nothing in this repository reflects the views or positions of the University of Washington, UW Medical Center, or any other institution.
 All analysis is based entirely on open-source, publicly available information.
 No classified or controlled information was used.

 This repository serves as the primary timestamped publication record for the WP-2026 series.
 Licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).